wesovi/acceptance-tests-ng/README.md

 ## Motivation

 Being focused on the best way to do acceptance tests.
-Run acceptance tests in a local environment could be unsafe since we are not running our tests in a production environment.
+Run acceptance tests in a local environment could be risky since we are not running our tests in a production environment.
 Docker allows us to do acceptance tests on a real environment since our own workstation.

 ## Installation